MihailCosmin/cookiecutter-python-gui-application/README.rst

 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
 * Travis-CI_: Ready for Travis Continuous integration testing
 * Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and PyPy_
-* Sphinx_ docs: Documentation raedy for generation with, for example, ReadTheDocs_
+* Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Wheel_ support: Use the newest python package distribution standard from the get go